nburton-loginvsi/Hydra-Automations/README.md

 **AppMaskingSync.ps1**

 Point it to a https location with your masking rules and assignments inside a .zip.
 Use this in a Hydra script/collection to automatically keep your masking rules and assignments in sync with your images and hosts.
 SMB option coming soon.

+---

+**Add-HydraMachineToGroups.ps1**

+Utilize the Host Pool service account to add Hydra machines to a list of groups.
+Helpful when a machine gets deployed to automatically add to groups in the New Session Host Rollout config.